Justinon/nyt-crossword-to-kindle/README.md

      crossword-sender  | Send successful!
      crossword-sender  | -----------------CROSSWORD SENDER FINISHED-----------------
      crossword-sender  |
-     crossword-sender  | Will send your crossword every day at: 08:00 America/Los_Angeles time crossword-sender  | The current time is: Sep 20 2025, 08:01
+     crossword-sender  | Will send your crossword every day at: 08:00 America/New_York time crossword-sender  | The current time is: Sep 20 2025, 08:01
      crossword-sender  | Next restart will be: Sep 21 2025, 08:00
      crossword-sender  | See you in 23 hours 59 minutes and 58 seconds......
      ```
-4. Now, check your Kindle...It may take a few minutes to appear.
+4. Now, check your Kindle...it may take a few minutes to appear.
 If it doesn't, see [troubleshooting below](#troubleshooting).
 5. Huzzah!
 You're done.
-By default, you'll get your morning crossword at 8am Eastern Time.
+By default, you'll get your daily crossword at 8am Eastern Time.
+   * Crosswords are saved in the `downloads` folder next to `.env` by default.
    * If you want to customize your options further, continue to [Customization](#customization).
+   * Otherwise, you can safely close your terminal or PowerShell window.

 ## Customization